 - state/territory approval (if applicable)

-- an approval or authorisation under the SAS or Authorised Prescriber Scheme
+- a notification, approval or authorisation under the SAS or Authorised Prescriber Scheme

 - a Certificate of Analysis (COA) for the product to be imported.